isdsc/RepData_PeerAssessment1/PA1_template.md

 `date`, and `interval`.
 Furthermore the instructions indicate that the dataset is stored in a comma-separated-value (CSV) file and that there are a total of 17,568 observations in it.
 The input data is in the file `activity.zip`.
-From the extention, we will assume that it is in compressed format.
+From the extension, we will assume that it is in compressed format.

 Just to make sure that our assumption is correct and to get a sense of the input data, we will take a quick peek at a few records from the input file.